 The Only Authentic Hummus Recipe You'll Ever Need

-This hack works best when using dried chickpeas, because you'll be soaking the chickpeas overnight and then boiling them, adding baking soda both times and giving it ample time to soften the chickpeas.
-But if you choose to use canned chickpeas, you can do a quick-boil in water with added baking soda and achieve similar results.
+This hack works best when using dried chickpeas, because you'll be soaking them overnight and then boiling them, adding baking soda both times and giving it ample time to work its magic.
+But if you end up using canned chickpeas, you can do a quick-boil in water with some baking soda and achieve similar results.
 In any case, you'll definitely notice the difference in the final product.

 Makes 3 cups